2023 New Orleans Privateers baseball team

-The 2023 New Orleans Privateers baseball team represents the University of New Orleans during the 2023 NCAA Division I baseball season.
-The Privateers play their home games at Maestri Field at Privateer Park and are led by eighth–year head coach Blake Dean.
-They are members of the Southland Conference.
+The 2023 New Orleans Privateers baseball team represented the University of New Orleans during the 2023 NCAA Division I baseball season.
+The Privateers played their home games at Maestri Field at Privateer Park and were led by eighth–year head coach Blake Dean.
+They were members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 3, 2023.
 New Orleans was picked to finish fourth in the Southland Conference with 87 votes.

 Preseason All-Southland team

 Four New Orleans players were named to the conference preseason second team.